-April Vollmer is a New York artist who focuses on mokuhanga, Japanese woodcut printmaking.
+April Vollmer is a New York artist, author, and educator who focuses on mokuhanga, Japanese woodcut printmaking.
 She also makes drawings, collages, books and digital prints.
-She has lectured widely and her work has been exhibited internationally.
-She has taught at workshops across the United States.
-Her work has been published in journals including Science, Printmaking Today and Contemporary Impressions and her book: Japanese Woodblock Print Workshop was released by Watson-Guptill August 4, 2015.
+Her work has been published in journals including Science, Printmaking Today and Contemporary Impressions and her book: Japanese Woodblock Print Workshop was released by Watson-Guptill in 2015.